 Listen To This Article - Click Play

-How would you like to say “Goodnight with Dolly” every Thursday night?
-Well, now you can!
-For the next few months, our Smoky Mountain hometown hero is reading bedtime stories for children every Thursday evening.
-The program, called “Goodnight with Dolly,” is a 10-week video series on behalf of Dolly Parton’s Imagination Library.
-We have all the details on this new series and how to watch!
+For 10 weeks straight, everyone had the chance to say “Goodnight with Dolly”!
+Our Smoky Mountain hometown hero spent time every Thursday night reading bedtime stories for children.
+The program, called “Goodnight with Dolly,” was a 10-week video series on behalf of Dolly Parton’s Imagination Library.
+We have all the details on the series and the episodes for you to rewatch!

 First Week of ‘Goodnight with Dolly’

 For the first week of her new series, “Goodnight with Dolly,” the star read the popular children’s book, “The Little Engine That Could.”

 For the second week of “Goodnight with Dolly,” Dolly read “Coat of Many Colors.”